zenstackhq/zenstack-docs/blog/react-admin/index.md

 ## What about authorization?

 Having CRUD to work is great.
-But we're still missing one big piece in the puzzle: authorization.
+But we're still missing one significant piece in the puzzle: authorization.
 ZenStack makes implementing AuthZ a breeze by allowing you to define rules declaratively in the schema.

-Remember that when creating the CRUD API handler, created an "enhanced" `PrismaClient` to access the database for the current request?
+Remember when building the CRUD API handler, we created an "enhanced" `PrismaClient` to access the database for the current request?
 The enhanced client automatically enforces access control.
-However, we need to define the policies.
+However, it's our responsibility to define the policies.
 Let's start with protecting the `User` model.

 ```zmodel title="schema.zmodel"
 model User {